Supported Employment Services Award pay rates

 - a percentage of the minimum hourly rate of pay for their classification based on their productive capacity, or

-- $3.01 per hour.
+- $3.12 per hour.

 An employee’s productive capacity is assessed based on their ability to perform their job.
-This is determined by an approved assessor using an assessment tool outlined in the SES Award.
+This is determined by an approved assessor using the assessment tool outlined in the SES Award.
+This is the only supported wage assessment tool that can be used under the Supported Wage System.
+Since 30 June 2023, all other tools have been removed from the SES Award.

 An employee with disability covered by the SES Award doesn’t have to be paid a supported wage.
 An employer can pay an employee with disability the minimum rate for the employee’s classification.

-Employees with disability employed at 30 June 2023
+Employees employed before 30 June 2023

 - employees classified into Grade A or B